Spend $99, get free U.S. shipping*

 Table of Contents

-When you have epilepsy different types of seizures can occur.
-Not all epilepsy is the same and not all AED’s are the same.
-There are more than 20 different AED’s available on the market today.
-Different AED’s treat different episodes so it’s important understand what you’re taking and which type of AED will help you the most.
+For people who have epilepsy, different types of seizures can occur.
+So, because not all seizures are the same, not all AEDs have the same effect.
+There are more than 20 different AEDs available on the market today.
+Different anti-epileptic drugs treat different causes, so it’s important to understand which type of AED will help the most.

 Keppra is a commonly prescribed anti-epileptic adjunctive drug.
-It’s a popular prescription for people who have been newly diagnosed and is normally used alongside another therapy as a way to increase good prognosis.
+It’s widely prescribed for people who have been newly diagnosed and is normally used alongside another therapy as a way to improve the prognosis.
 It is also prescribed to patients whose current treatment program is ineffective, as it works to increase seizure control alongside the main therapy.
-It’s a popular choice as it does not interfere with other antiepileptic drugs being used.
+It’s a common choice as it does not interfere with other antiepileptic drugs being used.

-When taking Keppra you may experience some side effects including headaches, dizziness, nausea, nasal and throat inflammation, somnolence, stomach aches and vomiting, depression, mood swings and fatigue.
+When taking Keppra, the person may experience some side effects including headaches, dizziness, nausea, nasal and throat inflammation, somnolence, stomach aches and vomiting, depression, mood swings and fatigue.

 Both Keppra and Lyrica are prescription medications that require close monitoring by your medical practitioner.